SilverFox70/faunadb-connector/README.md

 ### Getting Multiple Documents

 There are many options which can be used and I encourage you to check out [the class api](https://silverfox70.github.io/faunadb-connector/FaunaConnection.html) for greater detail.
-Here we will go over the most basic implementation of retrievong all of the docs withing a collection.
+Here we will go over the most basic implementation of retrieving all of the docs within a collection.

 ``` javascript
 fauna